Particular/docs.particular.net/serviceinsight/index.md

 Auto-refresh keeps the information in ServiceInsight automatically refreshed, delivering near real-time information to the views.

-The auto-refresh rate can be specified in the "View" > "Options" > "Auto-Refresh Timer" setting (default is auto-refresh every 15 seconds; lowest value is 1 second), or specify the auto-refresh rate using the ServiceInsight invocation parameter (see [ServiceInsight Invocation](application-invocation.md))
+The auto-refresh rate can be specified in the `View -> Options -> Auto-Refresh Timer` setting (default is auto-refresh every 15 seconds; lowest value is 1 second), or specify the auto-refresh rate using the ServiceInsight invocation parameter (see [ServiceInsight Invocation](application-invocation.md))

 ### Timing and Performance